Large Firm Service. Small Firm Attention.

-Amy focuses her practice on special needs planning, trusts and estates, personal injury settlement consulting and elder law.
-She speaks to advocacy organizations on the importance of proper planning for families of children with special needs.
+Amy focuses her practice on special needs planning, trusts and estates, elder law and personal injury settlement consulting.
+She is a sought out speaker and frequently speaks to advocacy organizations on the importance of proper planning for families of children with special needs.

 - Westchester County Bar Association

 - Westchester Disabled on the Move, Inc. – President, Board of Directors

 Best Lawyers in America® (Elder Law and Trusts and Estates) since 2020

 - Top 10 Considerations Professionals Must Know When Assisting Families with Special Needs

 - Using Pooled Trusts in Special Needs Planning with special guest Lee Ackerman, Executive Director of ACT for Life Services, Inc.

 - AANE Greater Hudson Valley Support Group for Families of Adults with Asperger’s/Autism: Using Corporate Trustees in Special Needs Trusts

 - NAELA Seminar: Maximizing the Quality of Life for Adults with Developmentally Disabilities